mecid/mecid.github.io/_posts/2019-06-05-swiftui-making-real-world-app.md

 }
 ```

+And this is how we can start our *SwiftUI* app with defined *Environment*.

 #### Conclusion
 This week we talked about an entirely new approach in the iOS development world.
 I will try to cover more WWDC topics in the upcoming weeks.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!